chamkank/hone/README.md

 schema = Hone.get_schema('path/to/input.csv')   # returns nested JSON schema for input.csv
 result = Hone.convert('path/to/input.csv')      # returns converted JSON as Python dictionary
 ```
-### Additional Configuration
+### Delimiters
-You can change the delimited characters that are used to generate the nested structure.
-By default, these are commas, underscores, and spaces.
-To change this, modify the [configuration file](hone/config.json).
+The delimiters that are used to generate the nested structure are commas, underscores, and spaces.

 ## Examples